Using the LiveRecorder tool

 • In the launch case, live-record forks a daemon process to do the recording, and execs the target process.
 This means that the target process is a direct child of the shell which ran live-record.

-• The exit code of live-record is the exit code of the recorded program, unless live-record detaches on a signal as described above.
+• The exit code of live-record is the exit code of the recorded program, unless live-record detaches on a signal as described above, or the --retry-for option was used.

 • Your customer UID will be embedded in each recording created by live-record, and these recordings will only be loadable by a correspondingly licensed udb.